NicoleABartholow/MSDS6306CaseStudy1/README.md

 # MSDS6306CaseStudy1
 Background information on this case study and my assumptions can be found in MSDS6306BartholowCaseStudy1Background in the root directory of the Github for this project.
+Presentation folder includes Primary output PDF, Powerpoint slides with a link to Youtube video of the slides with voiceover presentation
+Analysis Folder contains Rmarkdown file and the Data folder Data folder contains the Breweries.csv and Beers.csv provided for this project

 Below is the session info for reproducibility.

 DDS Case Study 1 Repository